 I’ve tried to explain the logic to my daughter that the only people that will see her shopping in our thrift store are other people also shopping in the thrift store, but this doesn’t satisfy her. 🙂

-So try the next town over, or take them on a special day to another city and hit some of the nicer resale shops where they won’t know ANYONE looking for a bargain along with them.
+So try the next town over, or take them on a special day to a nearby city and hit some of the nicer resale shops where they won’t know ANYONE looking for a bargain along with them.

 But even if he or she is only interested in current styles, I promise you’ll be surprised on the variety and quality of items you’ll find at many thrift and resale stores.